ElectricalGang

 #2.
 Interlink Type:

-This type of insulator is also known as Hewlett-type insulator.
+This type of insulator is also known as a Hewlett-type insulator.
 Porcelain is used in interlink-type insulators.
 This porcelain consists of two curved channels at 90 degrees.
 In which a U-shaped steel link passes through this channel connecting the unit.

 The interlink type insulator is mechanically stronger than the Cap-and-Pin Type.
 The main advantage of both of these is that the porcelain continues to support the metallic link even if it is broken.
 This way the power supply is not interrupted.
 The disadvantage is experiencing high electric stress.